iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.9 (185)/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 3 reviews"/>
 </p>

+> still no option to add others in the family<br> :date: __2021-05-01 16:17:27__

+> Has been working but over the last few days it uses way too much power my 48 hour battery now lasts just 4 hours.
+I'm having to disable the app.<br> :date: __2021-04-30 08:30:58__

+> Very limited in function.
+Can't use to report lrf tests<br> :date: __2021-04-29 14:49:56__

+> I work in a care home, and report my several weekly tests via the website.
+Surely, if I am registered on one of these, both should maintain my records, scan in my tests, and report them?
+I don't understand with all the free testing going on, you can't just scan these in?<br> :date: __2021-04-29 13:46:54__

+> Great app everyone needs to download but now app has got worse with latest update as the link to the UK government covid web site has been removed..was good in that u could see the latest covid data update without having to open a browser...please put the link back.<br> :date: __2021-04-29 13:12:05__

 > Is this app authorised in Scotland, if so why does it only say authorised in England and Wales, is there another app for Scotland??<br> :date: __2021-04-29 12:11:46__